MicrosoftDocs/visualstudio-docs/docs/debugger/watch-and-quickwatch-windows.md

 **Watch** windows can display several variables at a time while debugging.
 The **QuickWatch** dialog displays a single variable at a time, and must be closed before debugging can continue.

+> [!NOTE]
-If this is the first time that you've tried to debug code, you may want to read [Debugging for absolute beginners](../debugger/debugging-absolute-beginners.md) and [Debugging techniques and tools](../debugger/write-better-code-with-visual-studio.md) before going through this article.
+> If this is the first time that you've tried to debug code, you may want to read [Debugging for absolute beginners](../debugger/debugging-absolute-beginners.md) and [Debugging techniques and tools](../debugger/write-better-code-with-visual-studio.md) before going through this article.

 ## Observe variables with a Watch window